iferdel/Agrarian_distribution_of_food_classes_by_species_in_the_Nuble_Region_of_Chile/README.md

 **Python 3.7** is the version that applies for the main notebook (*Agrarian_distribution_of_food_classes_by_specie.ipynb*) due to the modules needed.

-The main Jupyter Notebook of this repository works as a **Guide or Procedure** and by pressing the corresponding cells you can check what was written to accomplish what you are seeing.
-So are the objects extraction, transform, load and spatial, which are intended to recreate a way to approach the solution by adding modularity to the code presented in the main notebook.
+The main Jupyter Notebook of this repository works as a **Guide or Procedure** and by pressing the corresponding cells you can check what was written to accomplish what you are seeing. `So are the modules extraction, transform, load and spatial, which are intended to recreate a way to approach the solution by adding modularity to the code presented in the main notebook.`